ratify-project/ratify-web/docs/plugins/verifier/notation.md

 Notation is a built-in verifier to Ratify.
 Notation currently supports X.509 based PKI and identities, and uses a trust store and trust policy to determine if a signed artifact is considered authentic.

-In the following example, the verifier's configuration references 2 `KeyManagementProvider`s, kmp-akv, kmp-akv1.
-Here, `ca:certs` is the only trust store specifing and the `certs` suffix corresponds to the `certs` certificate collection listed in the `verificationCertStores` section.
+In the following example, the verifier's configuration references 2 `KeyManagementProvider`s, kmp-akv-ca, kmp-akv-tsa.
+Here, `ca:ca-certs` is one of the trust stores specifing and the `ca-certs` suffix corresponds to the `ca-certs` certificate collection listed in the `verificationCertStores` section.

 Sample Notation yaml spec: